Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 | `categories`       | Stores product categories for organization and filtering.               |
 | `wishlist_items`   | Stores products that users have added to their wishlist.                |

+---

 ## 3.5 Security Model

 The security of the ShoeShow platform is a critical aspect, implemented primarily in the backend using Spring Security and JWTs.

 *   **JWT Authentication:** User authentication is managed via JSON Web Tokens.
 Upon successful login, the backend issues a JWT to the client.
-This token is then included in the `Authorization: Bearer <token>` header for subsequent requests to protected endpoints [3].
+This token is then included in the `Authorization: Bearer <token>` header for subsequent requests to protected endpoints .
 *   **Role-Based Access Control (RBAC):** Spring Security's `@PreAuthorize` annotation and similar mechanisms are used to enforce RBAC.
 Different user roles (e.g., `USER`, `ADMIN`) have varying levels of access to APIs and functionalities.
-For instance, admin-specific APIs are restricted to users with the `ADMIN` role [3].
+For instance, admin-specific APIs are restricted to users with the `ADMIN` role .
 *   **Password Hashing:** User passwords are not stored in plaintext.
 Instead, they are securely hashed using a strong hashing algorithm (e.g., BCrypt) before being stored in the database.
-Spring Security provides robust support for password encoding [3].
+Spring Security provides robust support for password encoding .
-*   **CORS Configuration:** Proper Cross-Origin Resource Sharing (CORS) policies are configured on the backend to allow requests from the frontend domains while preventing unauthorized cross-origin requests [2].
+*   **CORS Configuration:** Proper Cross-Origin Resource Sharing (CORS) policies are configured on the backend to allow requests from the frontend domains while preventing unauthorized cross-origin requests .

+---
 ## 3.6 Integration Between Frontend & Backend

 The integration between the Angular frontends and the Spring Boot backend is achieved through RESTful API calls.
 Key aspects of this integration include:

 *   **HTTP Communication:** Frontends make HTTP requests (GET, POST, PUT, DELETE) to the backend's REST endpoints to retrieve, create, update, and delete data.
-Angular's `HttpClient` module is used for this purpose [1].
+Angular's `HttpClient` module is used for this purpose .
 *   **JSON Data Exchange:** Data is exchanged between the frontend and backend primarily in JSON format.
-The backend exposes JSON APIs, and the frontends consume and send JSON payloads [2].
+The backend exposes JSON APIs, and the frontends consume and send JSON payloads .
 *   **Authentication Flow:**
     1. User attempts to log in via the frontend.
     2. Frontend sends user credentials to the backend's authentication API.
     3. Backend authenticates the user and, if successful, generates a JWT and sends it back to the frontend.
     4. Frontend stores the JWT (e.g., in local storage or session storage).
     5. For subsequent authenticated requests, the frontend includes the JWT in the `Authorization: Bearer <token>` header.
-    6. Backend validates the JWT for each request to ensure the user is authenticated and authorized [3].
+    6. Backend validates the JWT for each request to ensure the user is authenticated and authorized.
 *   **Error Handling:** Both frontend and backend implement robust error handling mechanisms.
-The backend returns meaningful HTTP status codes and error messages in JSON format, which the frontend can then interpret and display to the user [2].
+The backend returns meaningful HTTP status codes and error messages in JSON format, which the frontend can then interpret and display to the user.
-*   **API Documentation (Swagger UI):** The backend provides interactive API documentation via Swagger UI, which is invaluable for frontend developers to understand available endpoints, request/response formats, and test API calls directly [2, 3].
+*   **API Documentation (Swagger UI):** The backend provides interactive API documentation via Swagger UI, which is invaluable for frontend developers to understand available endpoints, request/response formats, and test API calls directly.
 This facilitates seamless integration and reduces communication overhead between frontend and backend teams.

+---

+---

 # 4. User Manual

-## 4.1 Accessing the System

-## 4.2 User Roles and Permissions

-## 4.3 Feature Walkthrough

-# 4. User Manual

 This section serves as a practical guide for both end-users (customers) and administrators on how to effectively navigate and utilize the ShoeShow e-commerce platform.
 It covers system access, defined user roles and their permissions, and provides a detailed walkthrough of key features and functionalities.

+---

 ## 4.1 Accessing the System